I can’t live, I can’t die

 Writing is something we have been doing ever since our childhoods.
 All we had to do was pick up a pen or pencil and scribble away.
 Back in our younger days, writing seemed fun, even transcendent.
 Now, many of us find it a boring to do, even worse so when we don’t have the option to type.
 Technology has rewired our minds to prefer things that are more efficient, simple and elegant.
 We hate apps that have an obnoxious design.
-Meanwhile, tech companies are try to make their devices and appliances thinner and lighter.
+Meanwhile, tech companies are trying to make their devices and appliances thinner and lighter.
 Many of us fail to see the value of writing and dismiss it as a mere hobby or an ancient relic of the past.
 At most, we only write down what we need to get at the supermarket.
 What’s even funnier is that our vocabulary has gradually degraded overtime.
 In fact, I encounter many people who know no substitute for the word “happy” when chatting on WhatsApp.
 So why should we write then, given that technological advances have basically eroded the need for writing?
 In this article, I shall discuss this topic in greater detail.
 Before you continue reading, do follow me and subscribe to my newsletter!

 #1: Writing Helps You To Express Your Feelings